 Your principal contact email is the default return address for your Acquia Cloud applications.
 The return path is included in the headers of all email sent by your application and appears as the address of the email sender.
 Email error messages are also sent to this address.

 Acquia Cloud supports limited outgoing emails, such as Drupal registration confirmation emails and node subscription emails.
 Because the Acquia Cloud email servers are a shared resource, you cannot send mass emails (such as marketing messages or newsletters).
-You should use external email services for mass mailings.
+This service is provided as a courtesy and has no uptime or service level agreements associated with it.
+For any mass mailings that you may need to make, you should instead use other, external email services or applications with a specified service level for email.
 For more information, see Using a third-party email service.

 For more information about managing outgoing emails, see Troubleshooting Drupal email issues.